U.S. visa photo 2x2

 https://travel.state.gov/content/travel/en/us-visas/visa-information-resources/photos.htmlGuides related to this profile

-These guides focus on portal behavior, cropping, and technical upload issues that usually sit next to this route.
+These guides focus on portal behavior, cropping, and technical upload issues that usually sit next to this profile.

 How to take a visa photo at home